Editing the deployable architecture stack definition locally

 changes to a reference to the

 stack level input.
-When a user adds the stack to a project from a catalog, they can configure the prefix
+When a user adds your solution to a project from a catalog, they can configure the prefix

 input and the Custom Apache